 It was the night after Boston 1982.
 Jock was headed home to Lynn on the north shore when he fell asleep at the wheel.
 Two broken feet, a broken hip, numerous broken ribs, and a month-long stay in the hospital later Jock admitted that maybe he had put too much time into the marathon that year.

 “But they still know that I am associated with The Marathon.
 Cause if anybody calls information, from Timbuktu or Idaho, they give them my number.
 And I have to answer them.”

 As with most of Jock’s declarations, this one spills out in a combination of irascibility, pride, aggravation, and resignation.
-He hates it, loves it, wants to end, but never stop all in the space of ten seconds.
+He hates it, loves it, wants it to end, but never stop, all in the span of ten seconds.

-In point of fact, he had mellowed extraordinarily in recent years.
+In point of fact, he has mellowed quite a bit in recent years.
 In his heyday, it was the Semple barking brogue that was considered as much a part of the Boston experience as the race itself.
 You knew you were at the Boston Marathon when you boarded the buses heading out to Hopkinton with Jock standing at the door, accepting the $2 charge, and never being satisfied with the boarding speed of the runners.
 And always with an eye out for the perceived cheater who got his race number under false pretenses

 “Don’t tell me you ran 2:18 last month,” read the caption on the cartoon hanging inside Jock’s office, depicting him berating a would-be marathoner about to board for Hopkinton.
 “You’re a goddamn liar!… And a bloody fat one too!…and make sure you pin that number on the front!… And good luck.
 Now get the hell on the bus.”